lidongcui/lidongcui.github.io/_pages/about.md

   - /about.html
 ---

 My name is Lidong Cui, I'm a fifth year Ph.D.
-Student from [Crews School of Accountancy](https://www.memphis.edu/accountancy/index.php),[University of Memphis](https://www.memphis.edu/)
+Student from the [Crews School of Accountancy](https://www.memphis.edu/accountancy/index.php),at the [University of Memphis](https://www.memphis.edu/)

 My research interest includes Regulatory issues Impacting Financial Reporting, Earnings Management, and Financial Analysts